jentery/401/index.md

 # Assignments

-I am asking you to complete five assignments this term (note that there are no exams, quizzes, tests, or presentations in this course):
+I am asking you to complete five assignments this term (note that there are no exams, quizzes, presentations, or participation marks in this course):

 1. **Design Log v1**: 15% of your final grade (due by Friday, September 29th at noon)
 2. **Design Log v2 + Site 1**: 25% of your final grade (due by Friday, October 20th at noon)